David S. Fortney

 Professional Activities

-• American Bar Association, Member of Council for the Labor and Employment Law Section
+• American Bar Association, EEO Committee and former Labor and Employment Section Council Member (2 terms)

-• American Employment Law Council, Member of Board of Directors
+• American Employment Law Council, Treasurer and Member of Board of Directors

 • College of Labor and Employment Lawyers, Fellow